navasmontilla/CAELUM/README.md

 * 2: User defined

-* 3: Transmissive (for Euler eqs.).
+* 3: Transmissive (Euler).
 The numerical flux is set as the physical flux at the interface, using:
 ```c
 void compute_transmissive_euler(t_wall *wall, int wp)
 ```

-* 4: Solid wall (for Euler eqs.).
+* 4: Solid wall (Euler).
 Defined as a slip boundary condition which is based on the HLL flux, using:
 ```c
 void compute_solid_euler_hlle(t_wall *wall, double *lambda_max, int wp)
 ```